nosarthur/nowhub/plans/roadmap.md

 ### milestone 0

-This sub-version would appear similar to version 0.
+This sub-version should look and behave the same as version 0.

-- no db
+- serve project markdown files from django
-- serve rendered project markdown files
+- accept new projects from PR

 ### milestone 1